kubernetes-analysis/kubernetes-analysis/blog.md

 through the Kubernetes GitHub repository.
 There are a lot of other things to optimize, for example introducing more classes (than just `kind/bug` or nothing) or automatic hyperparameter tuning with Kubeflows [Katib][120].
-If you have any questions or suggestions then feel free to get in touch with me anytime.
+If you have any questions or suggestions, then feel free to get in touch with me anytime.
 See you soon!

 [120]: https://www.kubeflow.org/docs/components/hyperparameter-tuning/hyperparameter